-Service-Learning is a method by which students learn through active participation in thoughtfully organized service conducted in and meeting the needs of the community.
+Service-learning is a method by which students learn through active participation in thoughtfully organized service conducted in and meeting the needs of the community.
 Service-learning is integrated into and enhances the academic curriculum.
-It includes structured means for reflection on the service experience and helps to foster civic and corporate responsibility.
+It includes a structured means for reflection on the service experience and helps to foster civic and corporate responsibility.
 As a pedagogy, service-learning emerges from experiential learning theory and encourages active student involvement in the learning process.

-Service-Learning is Chaminade’s Mission Statement in action.
-It:
+Service-learning is Chaminade’s Mission Statement in action.
+It . . .

-Service-Learning helps to bridge the “real world” and the classroom.
+Service-learning helps to bridge the “real world” and the classroom.
 Research, both locally and nationwide, has shown that service-learning is effective as a method of teaching and as a means of learning.
 It helps improve students’ grades, test scores, attendance, and self-confidence.
-It builds critical thinking and communication skills and fosters civic engagement, while allowing students to test and apply what they are learning in the classroom.
+It builds critical thinking and communication skills and fosters civic engagement while allowing students to test and apply what they are learning in the classroom.

-We at Chaminade University seek to grow into Jesus’ spirit of service; His life was a life of service to all humankind.
+As a Marianist institution, we seek to grow into Jesus’ spirit of service; His life was a life of service to all humankind.
 He demonstrated the imperative to love one another.
 In striving to follow this example, we encourage service-learning.